CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 **Endpoint:** `GET /api/v1/cases/get-case-detail-comprehensive/{case_id}`

-**Description:** Get comprehensive details of a specific case including persons of interest and case logs.
+**Description:** Get comprehensive details of a specific case including persons of interest and case logs. **Access control based on user role:**
+- **Admin Role**: Can access details of all cases.
+- **Regular User Role**: Can only access details of cases where they are the main investigator (cases where `main_investigator` matches user's fullname or email).
+Attempting to access other cases will return 403 Forbidden.

 **Note:** Field `case_notes` dalam response akan berisi nilai notes jika sudah disimpan melalui endpoint `/api/v1/cases/save-notes` atau `/api/v1/cases/edit-notes`, atau `null` jika belum ada notes.